Honors Scholars Program

 Anna Brown Junior in the Honors Scholars Program

-All of our courses are discussion-based seminars: this means that we expect students to lead the course of discussion.
+All of our courses are discussion-based seminars: we expect students to lead the course of discussion.
 Honors Scholars faculty serve as tutors in your education: we are there to prod you, guide you, and lend our expertise when necessary.
-These courses are interdisciplinary, and so participants acquire an integrated view of fundamental human endeavors.
-Through the seminar setting, participants strengthen and refine habits of critical inquiry and discussion techniques that can be applied to any field of academic or professional involvements.
-Our inquiry in each seminar is informed by our motto—Scientia, Caritas, Humanitas—or, knowledge, love, and human nature.
-Our consideration leads us to the following questions:
+These courses are interdisciplinary, so participants acquire an integrated view of fundamental human endeavors.
+Through the seminar setting, participants strengthen and refine habits of critical inquiry and discussion techniques that can be applied to any field of academic or professional involvement.
+Our inquiry in each seminar is informed by our motto—Scientia, Caritas, Humanitas—or knowledge, love, and human nature.

 Questions